- My app crashes while offline, will I get the report?

 - Why do I see sessions by "User-1"?

-- Why does app icon disappear right after download?
+- Why does an app icon disappear right after download?

 - Why linking fails with